Trump: 'Caravans' of Immigrants Coming to US, Congress Should Act

 The LA Times also noted that "the largest share of those who return to Mexico are immigrants who had been in the country illegally."

-Trump's promise to deport people and potentially split up families in part has driven the emigration, but the trend started before the new administration even began.
-As the Washington-based Pew Research Center reported in November 2015, when President Barack Obama was in office, "more Mexican immigrants have returned to Mexico than have migrated here since the end of the Great Recession."
+Trump's promise to deport people and potentially split up families in part has certainly driven some of the emigration, but the trend started before the new administration even began.
+As the Washington-based Pew Research Center reported in November 2015, when former US President Barack Obama was in office, "more Mexican immigrants have returned to Mexico than have migrated here since the end of the Great Recession."

-Trump seems to be referring to a reported caravan of 1,000 migrants escaping dangerous conditions in Central America — and they are currently seeking humanitarian visas in Mexico, not the US.
+Trump seems to be referring to a reported caravan of 1,000 migrants escaping dangerous conditions in Central America — though the group is currently seeking humanitarian visas in Mexico, not the US.
 According to Buzzfeed, the majority of the refugee-seekers are from Honduras.

 "These are families — women, children, men, too — fleeing horrific violence.
 They are fleeing crime, they are not criminals," Denise Gilman, professor of law at the University of Texas, told NBC.